shemaryahuz/KodcodeCourse/Pojects/SeriesAnalyzer/SeriesAnalyzer/README.md

 *“Crunch numbers, discover patterns!”*

-A delightful C# console app that turns your list of positive numbers into insights—fast and fun.
+A delightful C# console app that turns your list of positive numbers into insights - fast and fun.

 ---